meilisearch/documentation/learn/what_is_meilisearch/philosophy.md

 MeiliSearch should **not be your main data store**.
 MeiliSearch should contain only the data you want your users to search through.
 The more data MeiliSearch contains, the less relevant it is.

 MeiliSearch queries should be sent directly from the front-end.
-The more proxies there are between MeiliSearch and the end-user, the slower the queries and search-experience will be.
+The more proxies there are between MeiliSearch and the end-user, the slower the queries and search experience will be.